phoswald/sample-documentation/markdown/features-basic.md

 echo 'Hello, world!'
 ~~~

-Fenced code blocks offer an alternative syntax without indentiation.
-They work in GitHub, Visual Studio Code, Eclipse, marked, dillinger and showdownjs,
-but **not** markdownlivepreview (incorrect layout).

 ## Blockquotes

 > Markdown uses email-style > characters for blockquoting.
+> Quotes can also contain line breaks using two spaces.
-> Quotes can also contain line breaks. \
+> Quotes can also contain line breaks using backslash. \
 > Quotes can also contain ~~strikethrough~~ or `monospace` or \\ to escape \*, \{ and \#.
 > Quotes can also contain lists:
 >